Gabriela Jílková: Career

 2021 reignited Jílková's career, with two victories and a shock title in the GT Winter Series' GTS class doubled up with a full-time ADAC GT4 Germany effort with Team Zakspeed.
 Partnering Robert Haub and coached by Formula Two race winner Kevin Mirocha, the pair achieved two overall podiums and an eighth-place championship finish aboard a Mercedes-AMG GT4.
 Jílková's career continued to ascend as in 2022 she combined ADAC GT4 and the Pro-Am category of the GT4 European Series, both with Drago Racing Team ZVO.
 At the end of the year, she was snapped up by the Goa Aces for the new Indian Racing League, earning two podium finishes at the season-ending Hyderabad round and concluding the season in tenth place.

 Jílková expanded her horizons in 2023, initially signing for reigning ADAC GT4 champions PROsport Racing before a last-minute opportunity to make her prototype debut arose.
 Joining Jörg van Ommen's new LMP3 outfit in Prototype Cup Germany, the Czech scored 83 points and a commanding win from pole at Zandvoort with teammate Xavier Lloveras.
 GT4 remained her secondary programme, as she and Lucile Cypriano emerged as the winners of a female shootout launched by Matmut and Akkodis ASP for an FFSA GT Championship project.
 The pair shared a Toyota GR Supra and secured third place in the Pro-Am standings.
 Jílková again saw out the season in India at Madras International Circuit, and was set to become the Indian Racing League's first female winner when Nikhil Bohra spun her round with three corners of the race to go.
 The victory went to Sarah Moore.

 The Matmut Évolution effort became Jílková's main focus in 2024, as she moved back to GT4 Europe with hillclimb convert Cindy Gudet.
 Although a broken arm for Gudet at Hockenheim thwarted their prospects, the duo bounced back to finish sixth in the Pro-Am standings.
 Jílková then starred in the Indian Racing League during the winter, setting pole at Chennai, amassing four podiums in five races and helping the Goa Aces win the teams' title.
 Jílková and Gudet reunited for a second go at GT4 Europe in 2025.

 Porsche (2023–present)

 A significant milestone in Jílková's career came in October 2023, testing a GT3 car for the first time for Timo Bernhard's DTM team.
 Just a week later, she was called up by TAG Heuer Porsche's Formula E outfit to participate in the 2023 Valencia pre-season test as their official rookie driver.
 She was later named a simulator and development driver for the team, which went on to win the World Drivers' Championship with Pascal Wehrlein.

 Jílková enjoyed her second Formula E outing in November 2024, representing the team at the inaugural women's test at Jarama.
 Soon after, she was hired as an official Porsche contracted driver for 2025.
-She will return to the 2025 women's test in Valencia with the team.
+She would return to the 2025 women's test in Valencia with the team.